scummvm/scummvm/backends/platform/wince/README-WinCE.txt

 * VGA (640x480) or higher Pocket PCs

 All non VGA games should work properly on these devices.
 They can be resized with different scalers.
-VGA games will be displayed in true VGA mode.
+Moreover, VGA games will be displayed in true VGA mode.

 Partial / Discontinued support
 ------------------------------